humdrum-tools/vhv-documentation/interface/toolbar/index.md

 </td>
 <td>

-	Increase the text editor's tab size.
-This increases the width of Humdrum spines so that spines are more likely to be vertically aligned properly;
+	<span class="summary-icon">Increase text editor's tab size.</span>

-	however, fewer spines may be visible (but you can scroll in the text editor to view content that is not visible).
+	This increases the width of Humdrum spines so that spines are more likely to be vertically aligned properly; however, fewer spines may become visible (but you can scroll in the text editor to view content that is not visible).

 </td>
 </tr>

 <tr><td>